voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.3.3

+* Added sample data in the API and in the tests.
+Can now embed sample data by using /api/embed?example rather than /api/embed?url=...
+* Updated the documentation on the site, restructured it a bit and added an FAQ-section mentioning the above sample data

 ### 0.3.2

 * Ignore fragments when matching URL:s – http://example.com/#foo and http://example.com/ should be treated the same.
 Thanks for the report @hugoroy!